Stella

 *Screens partially blurred to protect NDA

-Research
+Key Research Findings

 Target Users

-Care managers at Blue Shield of California (internal company usage only)
+Care managers at Blue Shield of California (internal company usage only).

-Challenges
+Navigating Challenges

 Informing Blue Shield’s Future